cornell-cup/r2-chatbot/r2_chatterbot/README.md

 ### `pyaudio` Not Installing
 You may be missing a library called portaudio.
 Instead of installing through `pip`, you can try to installing through your system's package manager.

-On your system's package manager, first try searching for pyaudio.
+On your system's package manager, first try searching for `pyaudio`.
 If it exists, there's a good chance that it will also install portaudio for you, so install it.
 If not, search for a package containing the word "portaudio".
 If there is, install it.

 ### `playaudio` Not Running on Mac
 * First run `pip uninstall AppKit`